Hormones and Behavior

 Non-prescription acetaminophen (acetaminophen, APAP) is currently recommended as a safe treatment for pain and fever during pregnancy.
 However, recent studies suggest a possible association between the use of APAP in pregnancy and the neurodevelopment of offspring.

-Objectives: To conduct a review of publications reporting associations between prenatal APAP use and the outcomes of neurological development of offspring.
+Goals: To conduct a review of publications reporting associations between prenatal APAP use and the outcomes of neurological development of offspring.

 Methods: Relevant sources were identified through a keyword search from multiple databases (Medline, CINAHL, OVID and TOXNET) in September 2016.
 All observational studies in English on APAP pregnancy and three classes of neurological development outcomes (autism spectrum disorder ( ASD), attention deficit hyperactivity disorder (ADHD) and IQ (IQ) have been included.
 One reviewer (AZB) reviewed all the titles and abstracts, extracted and analyzed the data.